R.J. Minyo Jr.1, A.B. Geyer1, P.R. Thomison1, B.L. Bishop2, and D.G. Lohnes3

 Each hybrid entry in the regional trials was evaluated using three replications per site in a randomized complete block design.
 At Piketon and Coshocton, four replications were used.
 In the regional tests, hybrids were planted either in an early or full season maturity trial based on relative maturity information provided by the companies.
 In the Southwestern and West Central region, the relative maturity of hybrid entries in the early maturity trial was 110 days or earlier; the relative maturity of hybrid entries in the full season trial was 111 days or later.
-In the Northwestern region, the relative maturity of hybrid entries in the early maturity trial was 108 days or earlier; the relative maturity of hybrid entries in the full season trial was 109 days or later.
+In the Northwestern and North Central/ Northeastern regions, the relative maturity of hybrid entries in the early maturity trial was 108 days or earlier; the relative maturity of hybrid entries in the full season trial was 109 days or later.

 YIELD.
 The center two rows of each plot were harvested with a self propelled two row picker sheller combine.
 Yields were reported as bushels of grain per acre (BU/A) at 15.5 percent moisture.

 MOISTURE (HARV MST).
 A grain moisture determination was made from each plot with an electrical conductance moisture meter.
 Grain moisture was reported as percent grain moisture.

 LODGING (STK LDG).
 The number of broken stalks in each plot was determined just prior to harvest.
 Only those plants with a stalk broken below the ear were considered stalk lodged.
 Stalk lodging was reported as a percentage of final plant stand.

 FINAL STAND (FINAL STD).
 Seed corn producers selected a desired planting rate for each hybrid entered.
 Differences between the planting rate and the final stand may be attributed to seed quality and/or environmental conditions present.
 Populations were reported in hundreds (100/A) per acre.